 Each year, we conduct a review of our environmental sustainability programs to assess our environmental impact.
 Here's a look at the results of our efforts in the past year.

 metric tons of paper shredded and recycled

-of clean energy generated from solar farm investment
+of clean energy

-of clean energy generated from solar panels installed at branches
+from solar panels installed

 As a bank, we have modest environmental impacts, but we seek ways to mitigate our impact and explore alternate forms of energy to reduce consumption.
 One of our key initiatives in this area has been to upgrade the lighting systems in our branch buildings to LED lighting to conserve energy.
 This reduces our annual energy consumption by an estimated 72,000 kilowatt-hours (kWh) each year.
 Recognizing the impact our waste has on the environment, we also maintain programs to recycle paper and computer hardware used as part of our operations.

 Part of our focus on sustainable development is to invest in alternate forms of energy to reduce our long-term environmental impact.
 In recent years, we have been installing solar panels at our branch locations to reduce our use of electricity.
 We’ve also invested in a solar farm in Hays, Kansas to generate clean energy for our operations.

 We host electric vehicle (EV) charging stations at several branches in our footprint.
 Our EV stations enable customers to charge their vehicles while taking care of errands at Commerce Bank or in the area.

 As we continue to improve our physical footprint, we pay close attention to our customers’ and team members’ needs to ensure we are practicing sustainable development and best supporting their needs.
 When constructing or renovating buildings, we take several factors into account, including environmental impact and long-term sustainability, no matter how small the project is.
 From the materials we use to the energy systems we install, we look for every opportunity to reduce the carbon footprint of our building projects.